StackRunner1/my-ideas/docs/Beast_Mode_OARAPI_PRD1_copy.md

 ```
 Help me implement Phase 3 - Frontend Chat Interface for Responses API (Units 9-14):

+**TESTING PREREQUISITE REMINDER**
+Before testing the chat interface, you MUST use a user account created AFTER Phase 1 implementation:
+- **If you have an existing user from previous sessions: Sign up with a NEW email address**
+- Agent-users are created automatically during signup (Phase 1 Unit 4)
+- Existing users do NOT have agent-users and cannot use the chat feature
+- After signup with a new account, everything will work seamlessly
+- To verify: Check user_profiles table - agent_user_id should be populated

 **Redux State Management (Unit 9)**
 1. Create frontend/src/store/chatSlice.ts module